BentonEdmondson/servitor/notes.md

 Use both of the `Accept` headers, some sites only respond to `application/activity+json` (PixelFed).

+In the ActivityPub JSON, assume media type has no parameters and no whitespace.

 ## TODO

 Document the reasoning for treating everything as JSON instead of JSON-LD.